Acupressure and Acupuncture for ADHD

 While there are several medications on the market for treating ADHD, medication alone is often not the answer.
 Rather than treating ADHD with medication on its own, many people turn to other forms of therapy to help them better manage their symptoms.
 One form of alternative therapy that’s been growing in popularity among ADHD patients is acupuncture.
 Below, learn about Acupuncture for ADHD.

 What is Acupuncture?

-Acupuncture has been around for centuries, and is known for healing a wide-variety of health conditions.
-The idea of acupuncture is what it works to stimulate specific pressure points on the body, which each work in different ways to provide healing effects.
+Acupuncture has been around for centuries, and is known for healing a wide variety of health conditions.
+The idea of acupuncture is that it works to stimulate specific pressure points in the body, which each work in different ways to provide healing effects.

 By stimulating the pressure points within the body, malfunctioning in the body's organs is corrected, allowing that organ and brain to work properly together and improving ADHD symptoms.
 A study done at the Mayo Clinic with Dr. Bower, who has been licensed in the study of ADHD for over 20 years, confirmed this information.
 While the use of only acupuncture for ADHD treatment isn’t recommended, it works great in conjunction with medication therapy, they stated.